fortrabbit/legal/sub-processors.md

 ## Status updates

 Accounts can subscribe — via opt-in — to fortrabbit service status updates for downtimes and incidents.
 This optional service is provided by **SorryApp**.
+See [SorryApp Terms](https://www.sorryapp.com/terms-of-service.html).
 It is possible to subscribe by e-mail, Slack.
 It is available under [status.fortrabbit.com](http://status.fortrabbit.com).
-For the e-mail subscriptions **Mailgun** is used.
+For the e-mail subscriptions **Mailgun**  (see [terms](https://www.mailgun.com/terms)) is used.

 ## Recruitment software

 We are using a software to manage our hiring processes, to evaluate and track applicants.
 Currently we are using **Recruitee** for this.
 Open positions can be found under [fortrabbit1.recruitee.com](https://fortrabbit1.recruitee.com).
+See [Recruitee Terms](https://recruitee.com/terms).

 ## Account meta data